Chapter 1 - Standard Infection Control Precautions (SICPs)

 Surgical scrubbing/rubbing: (applies to persons undertaking surgical and some invasive procedures)

-Perform surgical scrubbing/rubbing before donning sterile theatre garments or at other times e.g. prior to insertion of vascular access devices.
+Perform surgical scrubbing/rubbing before donning sterile theatre garments or at other times e.g. prior to insertion of central vascular access devices.

 - Remove all hand/wrist jewellery.

 - Nail brushes should not be used for surgical hand antisepsis.